Key Takeaways

 9. Booking via WhatsApp: How It Works for Expats

-Visit fees vary by distance from our South Jakarta basecamp; expat-heavy areas like Kemang, Cipete, and Senopati are typically Rp 100,000–150,000 on top of treatment costs.
+Visit fees vary by distance from our South Jakarta basecamp; for expat-heavy areas like Kemang, Cipete, and Senopati, the visit fee is added on top of treatment costs and confirmed upfront before you book.

 Ingin tahu estimasi biaya?